cecileRx/hello_world/README.md

 # hello_world
-Just to test how this works!
+Just to test how this works! and it seems to be just fine!